General Inpatient Care definition

 • Therefore, the non-labor portion of the payment rates is as follows: For RHC, 31.29 percent; for CHC, 31.29 percent; for General Inpatient Care, 35.99 percent; and for Respite Care, 45.87 percent.

-• General Inpatient Care which is a day when a beneficiary who has elected hospice care receives general inpatient care in an inpatient facility for pain control or acute or chronic symptom management which cannot be managed in other settings and provided in a participating hospice inpatient unit, hospital, or a participating skilled nursing facility (SNF) or nursing facility (NF) that additionally meets the special hospice standards regarding patient and staffing areas.
+• General Inpatient Care – when a patient receives care in an inpatient facility for pain control or acute or chronic symptom management that cannot be managed in other settings.

 • When the member is discharged as deceased, the inpatient respite care rate is billed.♦ General Inpatient Care (Revenue Code 656)General inpatient care is provided in periods of acute medical crisis when the member is hospitalized for pain control or acute or chronic symptom management.